BACK TO ALL RESOURCES

 The Backstory

 An US Congressional amendment to the Safe Drinking Water Act in 1986 now requires states to develop and obtain Environmental Protection Agency (EPA) approval for wellhead protection programs.
-Spills or leaks in the Wellhead Protection Zone could contaminate the public water supply and subject the owner/operator of the facility to heavy fines, the cost of groundwater cleanup, additional treatment, and monitoring for the water system.
+Spills or leaks in the Wellhead Protection Area could contaminate the public water supply and subject the owner/operator of the facility to heavy fines, the cost of groundwater cleanup, additional treatment, and monitoring for the water system.

 After the passage of the federal law, the Tennessee Department of Environment and Conservation (TDEC) created Tenn.
 Division of Water Resources Rule 0400-45-01-.34 (on page 212) that require public water systems to delineate the wellhead capture zone, catalog any potential contaminant source in that zone, and ensure there is a spill response notification and contingency planning.
 TDEC has a webpage explaining WHPP's and Table 1 outlines the potential sources of groundwater pollution.